HR199812/AWS-Guide/README.md

-## A text file containing AWS steps and procedures for everyone who wants to learn AWS or may be keep community updated with specific services and how to set them up for your need
+## A text file containing AWS steps and procedures for everyone who wants to learn AWS or may be keep community updated with specific services and how to set them up for your need.

 Mail me on: hritwik72@gmail.com if you want edit access.